mono/website/_posts/2019-02-07-plastic-scm-a-full-version-control-stack-built-with-mono.md

 IDEs and issue trackers.

-Plastic SCM was first released in 2006 and didn\'t stop evolving in the last 13+ years, with 2-3 new public versions every week for the last 2.
+Plastic SCM was first released in 2006 and didn\'t stop evolving in the last 13+ years, with 2-3 new public versions every week for the last 2 years.

 Overall Plastic SCM sums more than 1.5 million lines of code and 95% of them written in C\#.
-It means had extensively used Mono for everything non-Windows since the very early days now almost a decade and a half ago.
+This means we have extensively used Mono for everything non-Windows since the very early days, now almost a decade and a half ago.

 And here goes the story.